 Tiberius holds pride of place as the most perverted among the Pantheon of Rome’s early emperors.

-Tiberius trained infants he called his “little fish” to swim between his thighs when he took a bath and nibble on his genitalia.
-And that’s not even the most horrendous.
-We’re also told that he would take newborn babies from their mothers and hold them to his genitals, hoping they would respond to him as if to their mother’s breast.
+But it was for his paedophilia that Tiberius is most notorious.
+According to Suetonius, Tiberius trained infants he called his “little fish” to swim between his thighs while he took a bath and nibble on his genitalia.
+And that’s not even the most heinous charge laid against him.
+We’re also told that he would take newborn babies from their mothers and hold them to his genitals, hoping they would suckle as if upon their mother’s breast.
+Tiberius buggered two boys during a sacrificial ceremony on Capri, and when they complained, he had their legs broken.
+He also sexually assaulted aristocratic women, causing one woman, Mallonia, such trauma that she was driven to suicide.

 Caligula

-As emperor, all went well for the first few months until Caligula fell seriously ill in October that same year.
-Few thought he would recover.
-When he did, all semblance of normality had gone and he revealed his true, evil nature.
-Suetonius tells us that he habitually committed incest with his sisters, once spit-roasting himself between them and his wife during a grand banquet.
-He was so infatuated with one sister, Drusilla, that in her childhood he deflowered her; and in adulthood, he abducted her from her husband Cassius Longinus, and publically paraded her as his wife.
+Suetonius tells us that Caligula habitually committed incest with his sisters, once spit-roasting himself between them and his wife during a grand banquet.
+Such was his infatuation with one sister, Drusilla, that in childhood he deflowered her, and in adulthood, he abducted her from her husband, Cassius Longinus, before publicly parading her as his wife.

 The incest accusations are most likely fabricated.

-On one occasion he even forced a consul’s wife to divorce her husband, sending him the divorce bill personally.
+On one occasion, he even forced a consul’s wife to divorce her husband, sending him the divorce bill personally.

 Claudius

 What Messalina managed to get away with is absolutely astounding if we suspend disbelief and follow our ancient sources.
-Pliny the Elder records that she held a competition in the imperial palace with one of Rome’s most notorious prostitutes to see how many men they could sleep within a day.
+Pliny the Elder records that she held a competition in the imperial palace with one of Rome’s most notorious prostitutes to see how many men they could sleep with in a day.

 Needless to say, Messalina came out on top: after non-stop intercourse day and night her final headcount was 25 to her opponent’s 24.